Skip to main content

 National Digital Health Strategy Media Image 13

-Other people in an organisation’s ICT projects may include clinicians, health service planners, healthcare managers, health informaticians, ICT strategy and architecture subject matter experts.
+• other professionals involved in the procurement process such as clinicians, health service planners, healthcare managers, health informaticians, ICT strategy and architecture subject matter experts.

 Why are the Guidelines important?